 The incorrect size pan may cause your creation to run over, burn around the edges, fall in the center, or simply appear unsightly and uneven.
 The ideal cake pan, on the other hand, will conduct heat to the batter consistently, so the cake can rise flat and even, and it will be large enough to give the batter room to expand, which will give the cake a delicate and thin crust.
 Knowing how each type of pan will affect your recipe and the end results will ensure the best outcomes.

 Just like with pots and pans, it’s important to know what kind of material your bakeware is made from.
-Most commercial cake/baking pans are made of metal: aluminum, stainless steel or silicone.
+Most commercial cake/baking pans are made of either metal: aluminum, stainless steel or silicone, so read on to discover how they differ so you can make professional choices.

 Metal: High Heat, Good Results

 Anodized aluminum is a nonreactive baking-pan material.
-This type of pan, which is light in color, keeps the bottom crust nice and light, with less wrinkling than what you get in darker pans.
-By reflecting heat rather than absorbing it, anodized aluminum reaches the proper baking temperature more quickly and cools down quickly too.
+This type of pan, which is light in color, keeps the bottom crust nice and light, with less wrinkling than what you will find when using darker pans.
+By reflecting heat rather than absorbing it, anodized aluminum reaches proper baking temperatures more quickly and cools down quickly too.

 There are two types of anodized bakeware: silver anodized and hard anodized.